Free Scrum PSM II Exam Questions (page: 3)

 As a servant/leader, the Scrum Master facilitates conversations through open ended questions in order to help the team members make the best possible decisions according to what is known at the time.
 He/she does not approve or reject team decisions but ensures the team stays within the boundaries of the Scrum framework.

-3. Three Product Owners, one for each Scrum Team.
+3. Two Product Owners are necessary, one for each Scrum Team.
+They report to an overarching chief Product Owner.

 Answer(s): B,D